SecureIdentityAlliance/osia/src/doc/functional/_pr.rst

 ----------

-.. py:function:: getGalleries(options)
+.. py:function:: readGalleries(options)
     :noindex:

-    Get the ID of all the galleries.
+    Read the ID of all the galleries.

     **Authorization**: :todo:`To be defined`

     :param dict options: the processing options.
 Supported options are ``transactionID``.
     :return: a status indicating success or error, and in case of success a list of gallery ID.

-.. py:function:: getGalleryContent(galleryID, options)
+.. py:function:: readGalleryContent(galleryID, options)
     :noindex:

-    Get the content of one gallery, i.e. the IDs of all the records linked to this gallery.
+    Read the content of one gallery, i.e. the IDs of all the records linked to this gallery.

     **Authorization**: :todo:`To be defined`